enzanki-ars/enzanki-ars.github.io/_posts/2015-06-22-oscsi-byrd-polar.md

 was cold during the winter...

 <img src="https://lh3.googleusercontent.com/QLR43CJrBClPzfeINGjruKrAPzqwRxcHZpRVWERx5A=w799-h599-no"
-alt="Picture of rocks at the Byrd Polar and Climate Research Center" style="max-width:100%;">
+alt="Picture of rocks at the Byrd Polar and Climate Research Center" class="img-responsive">
 <img src="https://lh3.googleusercontent.com/8sEQP__LrU11-0D8Mq123HC8VS-ZSt1HonX1Z399QA=w450-h599-no"
-alt="Referenced picture of thermometer at the Byrd Polar and Climate Research Center" style="max-width:100%;">
+alt="Referenced picture of thermometer at the Byrd Polar and Climate Research Center" class="img-responsive">